NVS Faculty and Staff

 Sammi Struck

-PRESCHOOL / KINDERGARDEN TEACHER
+PRESCHOOL TEACHER / GARDEN TEACHER

-Outside of the classroom she enjoys playing board games with her family, gardening, tending to her many house plants, reading and walking with her Mini Schnauzer, Biscuit.
+Outside of the classroom, she enjoys playing board games with her family, gardening, tending to her many house plants, reading, and walking with her Mini Schnauzer, Biscuit.

 • Clair MacDonald with dog.